 - You meet all other requirements of your state or territory regarding residency, how long you’ve been out of school, having attended a prep course, having passed the GED Ready® practice test or similar, and so on.

 The GED exam is available in multiple languages.
 Currently, the exam is offered in English and Spanish and at some locations, in French as well.
 Not all testing centers offer Spanish GED testing, though, so get well-informed.
+To see how long the GED test is, check out this article.

 The GED exam is also available to test-takers with hearing or vision impairments and special accommodations can be made for students suffering from conditions such as emotional or mental health conditions, ADHD, chronic health disabilities, or some other condition that may impact their ability to take the exam under normal conditions.